-Registration is now open for Cardboard City, Bishop Chatard’s bi-annual overnight homeless simulation.
+Please pray for all participants in Cardboard City, Bishop Chatard’s bi-annual overnight homelessness simulation.
 Cardboard City raises awareness about the needs of our state’s homeless population.

-The first 50 students who have turned in their permission form and payment can participate in the event.
 The experience begins on Tuesday, Oct.
-23, at 6:30 p.m. and ends at the end of the school day, Wednesday, Oct.
-24. Cost is $20 (which covers supplies, t-shirt, celebration lunch) and donation of packages of new socks and new underwear.Cardboard City Permission Slip
+23, 2018 at 6:30 p.m. and ends at the end of the school day, Wednesday, Oct.
+24. Registration for this event is now closed.

 Why Cardboard City?

-One of the pillars of Bishop Chatard’s Campus Ministry program is serving.
+At Bishop Chatard, one of our pillars is serving.
 In the past years, we have increased our awareness of homelessness and people in need right here in Indianapolis.

 When students and staff participate in Cardboard City our eyes and hearts are opened wide.
 This homeless simulation (which is only one night) makes all of us more aware that people live like this everyday.
 Our program is not only a simulation but also an act of charity.